1973 Atlantic hurricane season: Hurricane Alice

 The first named storm formed out of the interaction between tropical wave and a mid-level tropospheric trough northeast of the Bahamas in late-June.
 A well-defined circulation became apparent by June 30 and satellite images depicted cyclonic banding features.
-The following day, the system intensified into a tropical depression and shortly thereafter became a tropical storm as reconnaissance aircraft recorded gale-force winds.
+On the following day, the system intensified into a tropical depression.
+On July 2 it became a tropical storm as reconnaissance aircraft recorded gale-force winds.
 An area of high pressure to the east of Alice steered the storm generally to the north.
-Decreasing wind shear allowed the storm to become increasingly organized and a well-defined eye developed by July 3.
-By this time, reconnaissance had determined that the storm had intensified into a hurricane, with maximum winds reaching 80 mph (130 km/h).
+Decreasing wind shear allowed the storm to become increasingly organized and an evident eye developed by July 3.
+By this time, reconnaissance had determined that the storm had intensified into a hurricane, but a 2026 reanalysis found that Alice remained a strong tropical storm until a day later.

-On July 4, the storm reached its peak intensity with winds of 90 mph (150 km/h) and a barometric pressure of 986 mbar (hPa; 986 mbar), as the eastern portion of the eyewall brushed Bermuda.
+On July 4, the storm reached its peak intensity with winds of 85 mph and a barometric pressure of 984 mbar (hPa; 984 mbar), as the eastern portion of the eyewall brushed Bermuda.
+Alice was then a compact storm, with a smaller-than-usual eye diameter and elevated ambient pressures.
+At the time, Alice was regarded as the first July tropical cyclone to closely bypass Bermuda.
 After passing the island, Alice began to accelerate in response to a mid-level trough over the eastern United States and weakened.
 By July 6, winds head decreased below hurricane intensity as the storm neared Atlantic Canada.
 Later that day, Alice made landfall in western Newfoundland with winds of 60 mph (95 km/h), before transitioning into an extratropical cyclone.

 During its passage of Bermuda, Alice produced sustained winds up to 75 mph (120 km/h) and gusts to 87 mph (140 km/h).
-No major damage was recorded on the island, though the winds blew down a few trees and powerlines.
+The winds blew down a few trees and powerlines.
 The heavy rainfall, peaking at 4.57 in, ended a three-month drought in Bermuda.
 Although Alice tracked through Atlantic Canada, no impact was recorded.

+Unnamed July tropical storm

+On July 23, satellite and station data confirmed a closed low-pressure area over the Gulf of Honduras.
+The system quickly became a tropical storm, as shown by several reports of gales.
+After peaking with winds of 45 mph (75 km/h), the storm struck southern British Honduras a day later with the same winds.
+By July 25 the cyclone ended over southeastern Mexico.